ratnadeepb/Rust_async_demos/README.md

 - `thread-demo`: shows how to use standard library threads in Rust
 - `greenthreads`: contains complete working code for creating green threads in Rust
 - `tokio-basic` and `testing-mio`: contains a basic tokio and mio example
+- `threadpool-demo`: demonstrates Rayon threadpool.
+The julia set in `output.png` is amazing!

 ### Note
 * All code examples are either taken from the references below or from `docs.rs`